-Before I talk about Ransomware, I want to be upfront about the fact that most of the organizations that had been breached were compromised as a result of an unpatched vulnerability, and companies failed to change default passwords.
+Before I talk about Ransomware attack, I want to be upfront about the fact that most of the organizations that had been breached were compromised as a result of an unpatched vulnerability, and companies failed to change default passwords.

-I have had many discussions about the biggest menace on the internet – Ransomware.
+I have had many discussions about the biggest menace on the internet – Ransomware attack.
 It continues to remain the biggest cyber crimes and the main funnel of funding organized crimes.
 To be a victim, we just need to naively click on the wrong link and if we indeed fall prey to attack, the ripple effect sets off that ends with all your data being encrypted by cyber gangs and crooks, who will only unlock it in return for a hefty ransom — usually in bitcoin or another hard-to-trace crypto currency.
 This digital currency has turned cyber criminals rich enough to employ increasingly sophisticated tactics.

 What I have seen during past 14 years of my experience dealing with such threats that there’s no way to absolutely protect yourself or your business from ransomware attack, or indeed any other kind of malware.
 But there are a number of steps you can take to minimize or mitigate your risks.
 Some of my highly recommended mitigation strategies includes the following:

 1. MAKE SURE YOUR ANTIVIRUS SOFTWARE IS UP TO DATE

 This seems obvious, but is occasionally neglected by smaller organizations.
-Many antivirus packages now offer ransomware-spotting features or add-ons that try to spot the suspicious behavior that’s common to all ransomware: file encryption.
+Many antivirus packages now offer ransomware-spotting features or add-ons that try to spot the suspicious behavior that’s common to all ransomware attack: file encryption.
 These apps monitor your files for unexpected behavior — like a strange new piece of software trying to encrypt them all — and aim to prevent it.
 Some security packages will even make copies of the files that are threatened by ransomware.
 We are the authorized provider of Kaspersky Internet Security that provides the industry best solution to beat any ransomware attacks.

 2. UNDERSTAND WHAT'S HAPPENING ACROSS THE NETWORK